Hosting and bandwidth provided by MacAce.net.

 What exactly is Apple TV?
 Is it a television?
 Is it a Mac?

 Please note that this Q&A specifically refers to the original Apple TV which was discontinued on September 1, 2010.
-For information on the current Apple TV, see "What are the differences between the black 3rd Gen Apple TV and the 2nd Gen Apple TV?
-Which one is best for me?"
+For information on the current Apple TV models, see "What are all the differences between the Apple TV 3rd Gen and Apple TV 4th Gen (Siri)?
+Which is best for me?"